nasihrahman/moodflix-react/moodflix/README.md

-# React + Vite
+# React

 # Moodflix

-Moodflix is a modern movie search app built with React and Vite.
+Moodflix is a modern movie search app built with React.
 Instantly search for movies, view details, and discover new favorites with a beautiful, responsive UI.

 ## Features
 - 🔍 Real-time movie search
 - 🎬 Movie details with posters and ratings
 - 🌙 Clean, modern, and responsive design
-- ⚡ Powered by Vite for fast development

 ## Getting Started